kunchuntsai/koebridge/README.md

 ### Available Models

 - `nllb-ja-en`: NLLB-200 Distilled 600M (Japanese to English)
-  - Optimized for Apple Silicon
+  - Optimized for efficient translation from Japanese to English
   - Quantized for efficient inference
   - Size: ~1.2GB

+- `nllb-en-ja`: NLLB-200 Distilled 600M (English to Japanese)
+  - Optimized for efficient translation from English to Japanese
+  - Same model architecture as nllb-ja-en, but configured for the reverse direction

+- `nllb-zh-en`: NLLB-200 Distilled 600M (Chinese to English)
+  - Optimized for efficient translation from Chinese to English

+- `nllb-en-zh`: NLLB-200 Distilled 600M (English to Chinese)
+  - Optimized for efficient translation from English to Chinese

+- `nllb-multi`: NLLB-200 Distilled 600M (Multilingual)
+  - Supports translation between multiple languages
+  - Configure source and target languages in config/config.ini

+All models are optimized for Apple Silicon and quantized for efficient inference.

 The model will be automatically detected by the application when you run it.
-You can change the model path in the settings dialog if needed.
+You can change the model path and language settings in the config.ini file.

 ## Testing